sidthekidgowda/RxViewModelUtility/README.md

   - is a LiveData that only emits once to a subscriber when onChanged is called.

   #### ViewModelFactory
-  - is a factory integrated with Dagger that creates ViewModels that are defined in modules.
+  - is a factory integrated with Dagger that is used to generate ViewModels via ViewModelProviders(ViewModelStoreOwner owner, Factory factory).

   #### ViewModelKey
   - is a multibinding Dagger can use to add to the ViewModel map, which the ViewModelFactory needs to create that ViewModel.